Photo: Alison Miksch

 1. Preheat oven to 325°F. Lightly coat a 10-inch cast-iron skillet with cooking spray.
 Beat brown sugar, granulated sugar, and butter with a heavy-duty electric stand mixer at medium speed until light and fluffy.
 Add egg, milk, and vanilla, beating until blended.

-3. Add 1 cup of the white chocolate chips and 3/4 cup chopped frozen pound cake; beat until combined.
+3. Add 1 cup of the chocolate chips; beat until combined.

 4. Spread mixture evenly in prepared skillet.
-Top with remaining 1/2 cup white chocolate chips and 1/4 cup chopped frozen pound cake.
+Top with remaining 1/2 cup chocolate chips.

-5. Bake in preheated oven until golden and set, about 50 minutes.
+5. Bake in preheated oven until golden and set, about 50 minutes, topping cookie with miniature marshmallows during the last 30 minutes of baking.
 Let stand 15 minutes; cut into wedges.
-Serve with whipped cream and sliced strawberries.
+Serve with vanilla ice cream.